-There are a lot of good reasons to request a credit line increase.
-You might want to increase your credit limit in order to finance a large purchase, for example, or perhaps to take advantage of the potential boost to your credit score.
+There are a lot of good reasons to request a credit line increase, whether you’re looking to finance a large purchase, for example, or take advantage of the potential boost to your credit score.

 Before you apply for a credit increase